 DWD holds first public meeting, with Derek Humphrey as speaker.

 Movement joined by Graham Parker and Marilynne Seguin and renamed Dying With Dignity; Marilynne Seguin named as Executive Director.

 - 1980 (June)

-Four members (Jean Skelhorne, Patrick Nowell-Smith and 2 others) meet to set up The Committee for the Right to Die With Dignity.
+Four members (Jean Skelhorne, Patrick Nowell-Smith and two others) meet to set up the Committee for the Right to Die With Dignity.